Migalvao/evolutionary-computation-project/README.md

 ### Analyse results

 This file applies, for a pair of crossover algorithms, the Wilcoxon signed rank test to assess the statistical similarity of the resulting distributions.
-In order to also apply and plot the Shapiro-Wilk test for each of the distributions, change the "plot_sw_test" parameter in the main function to "True".
+In order to also apply and plot the Shapiro-Wilk test for each of the distributions, change the "show_shapiro_wilk" variable in the main function to "True".
+Similarly, to present a boxplot of the distributions, change the "show_boxplots" variable value to "True" in the main block of code.
 To run these tests simply run, in the directory of the project,

 ```sh